Skip to content

 Characteristics of Recessive Phenotypes

-• Gene M is analogous to the 'mushy' phenotype.
-A fruit fly that is homozygous recessive for Gene M feels soft to the touch and unusually squishy, unlike the usual firmness.
+• Gene E is correlated with the 'eery' phenotype.
+A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.

 Phenotype Genotypes Progeny